 How to Make Your Cat Happy

-You obviously love Mischief and the other cats very much.
-The living situation surely has been stressful for you, your human family members and the cats.
+Living with a mean cat can be a stressful situation.
+The stress can be felt by you, your human family members, and the cat.
 The H.I.S.S.
 Test, which stands for health, instinct, stress, and symptom solvers, can be helpful to understand what’s going on with your cat and is a helpful first step in examining a mean cat.

 The stress of living in a new place, with strangers and an altered schedule, often can cause upset kitty feelings and a change in behavior.
-Cats that have a close bond with their human owners also can be sensitive to YOUR feelings of stress and act accordingly.
+Cats that have a close bond with their human owners also can be sensitive to your feelings of stress and act accordingly.
 Examine stress levels in your household to see if this is having an impact.

 S=Symptom, Signs & Solutions